How to become an activity leader

 Be recommended by a DV Chapter leader based on equivalent previous experience, such as having led trips for another AMC Chapter, the Sierra Club, or similar organization.
 Candidates with such previous experience may apply for approval by contacting the Leadership Chair.

-3. Successfully co-lead at least two scheduled chapter activities, be recommended by your mentor leaders, and approved by the Leadership Chair and the activity chair.
+3. Successfully co-lead at least two scheduled chapter activities with two different leaders, be recommended by your mentor leaders, and approved by the Leadership Chair and the activity chair.

 Once leadership status has been attained for a particular activity (most leaders begin as hike leaders), the leader may become certified for leading other AMC-DV activities (biking, backpacking, trail work, skiing, paddling).